trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                                 USB C, while definitely having its advantages and on paper looks like a great option also has a lot of disadvantages and issues to consider.<br><br>
                                 1) Connector Strength - OnlyKey has physical security provided by requiring a PIN to be entered in order to use.
 This makes OnlyKey a much more secure option than devices with no physical protection but it also requires that the USB connector is fairly durable and strong.
 USB C connectors/recepticles are smaller not very durable and more prone to breaking from say the stress of pressing on a device that is plugged in to enter a PIN.
 The way to resolve this issue would be to have a flexible USB C connector attached to OnlyKey.
 While this is possible it would be more expensive to produce and would only be slightly more compact than just using a USB C adapter connected to the current OnlyKey.
 For this reason we provide USB C support via a USB C adapter, as this method also provides backwards compatability with the majority of systems in use that do not support USB C.<br><br>
                                 2) Connector Complexity/Durability - USB C connectors contain 24 tiny connections while USB A contains 4 large connections.
 Additionally, the USB A connector on OnlyKey is a flat surface while USB C is not.
 With the current USB A the device is waterproof, you could go swimming, wipe your OnlyKey dry and its good to go.
 This is not the case with USB C as water can reside inside the connector where its not easy to dry and plugging a wet electrical connector in is a bad idea.
 The complexity of USB C is great for things like supporting a 4K monitor that requires an incredible amount of data transfer, but for OnlyKey it is just a disadvantage as there is no need for high speed data at all.<br>
-                                For more information on mobile adapters including USB C, Mirco USB, and iPhone Lightning see is <a href="#collapseThirteen">OnlyKey supported on Android and iPhone</a>.
+                                For more information on mobile adapters including USB C, Mirco USB, and iPhone Lightning see below "Is OnlyKey supported on Android and iPhone".
                             </div>
                         </div>
                     </div>